Sachdev-Ye-Kitaev Models and Beyond: A Window into Non-Fermi Liquids: The SYK model

 In the large $N$ limit, this three point function obeys the integral equation shown in Fig.~\ref{fig:Ohfig}.

 In the long time scaling limit, we can drop the bare first time on the right hand side, and then Fig.~\ref{fig:Ohfig} reduces to the eigenvalue equation \cite{Gross:2016kjj}

 where the kernel $K$ is

-with $\tau_{ij} \equiv \tau_i - \tau_j$, and we have introduced an eigenvalue $k(h)$ by hand which must obey \beq k(h) = 1\,. \eeq The solution of Eq.~(\ref{eq:DS3ptfa}) is aided by an assumption of conformal symmetry, aspects of which will be discussed in Appendix~\ref{sec:timerepar}.
-With these assumptions, the three point functions are expected to obey the functional form \cite{Gross:2016kjj}
+with $\tau_{ij} \equiv \tau_i - \tau_j$, and we have introduced an eigenvalue $k(h)$ by hand which must obey \beq k(h) = 1\,. \eeq For our purposes, it is sufficient to solve Eq.~(\ref{eq:DS3ptfa}) in the limit $\tau_0 \rightarrow \infty$.
+Then, we can use the operator product expansion to write